Skip to main content

 Wisconsin state fisheries areas, wildlife areas, flowages, wild rivers and riverways provide critical fish and wildlife habitat with outstanding nature-based recreation.
 The department can use your help in managing these lands, including property posting, habitat improvements, litter removal, surveys, financial donations and many other activities.
 Sponsors may choose from over 300 fish and wildlife areas throughout Wisconsin.

-If you or your organization want to adopt a fish or wildlife area, please apply via fillable PDF [PDF] PDF help [Download] and contact the assistant public lands specialist to get started.
+If you or your organization want to adopt a fish or wildlife area, please apply via fillable PDF [Download] or the printable version and contact the assistant public lands specialist to get started.
 They will work with you and the property manager to create the best fit for your group or organization.
 By adopting a fish or wildlife area, volunteers agree to a minimum of 100 hours over at least three workdays or a financial donation of $3,000 per year.
 Agreements run for three years with the option to renew.
 The DNR will also provide necessary training and equipment if it falls within the parameters of the agreed activities.
 Partner efforts will be recognized through property signage and social media outreach.

 Adoptable properties include: